What texts does the robot use for image search?

 attribute is an alternative source of information for users who have disabled images in their browser.
 If the alt

-attribute is specified, the attribute text is displayed when it's not possible to display the image:
+attribute is specified, the attribute text will display when it's not possible to display the image:

 If the alt

-attribute is not specified, the image is empty:
+attribute is not specified, the image space will be empty:

 It's especially important to describe the image by specifying the alt